tombensve/APS/APS-Webs/APSWebTemplate/docs/src/WebManager.md

 Client tells a backend that it exists and are ready for a GUI JSON document.

 This is not a requirement, components can be created and a gui built with client code like any other React GUI.
-There are 2 components that works together and use this message: `APSPage` and `APSWebManager`.
-They will as default inform the backend that they are upp and running and the backend will send a JSON document with components to create. `APSWebManager` can however also be used with a property that tells it to not send the message, and only act as container, but create and supplying a common event bus to all children.
+There is one component that use this message: `APSWebManager`.
+It will as default inform the backend that it is upp and running and the backend will send a JSON document with components to create. `APSWebManager` can however also be used with a property that tells it to not send the message, and only act as container, but create and supplying a common event bus to all children.

     {
         "aps": {